 Berkeley Police Operations Division

-The Operations Division is the largest division within the Berkeley Police Department and is commanded by Captain Andrew Greenwood with the support of four (4) Lieutenants, often referred to as Watch Commanders.
+The Operations Division is the largest division within the Berkeley Police Department and is commanded by Captain Jen Louis with the support of four (4) Lieutenants, often referred to as Watch Commanders.

-The Division was created in September of 2010 under the Department-wide reorganization implemented by Chief Michael K. Meehan.
-In addition to Captain Greenwood and Lieutenants, the Division also consists of (14) Sergeants, 80 Officers, 20 Reserve Police Officers, one (1) Administrative Assistant.
-The majority of the Division's assets are in Patrol Operations, which consists of patrol teams that cover the City 24 hours a day, 7 days a week, 365 days a year.These officers respond to all calls for service and are often regarded as the ‘heart’ of the department.
+The Division was created in September of 2010 under a Department-wide reorganization implemented by the Office of the Chief of Police.
+In addition to Captain Louis and the Lieutenants, the Division also consists of (14) Sergeants, 78 Officers, 20 Reserve Police Officers, and one (1) Administrative Assistant.
+The majority of the Division's assets are in Patrol Operations, which consists of the patrol teams that cover the City 24 hours a day, 7 days a week, 365 days a year.These officers respond to all calls for service and are often regarded as the ‘heart’ of the department.

 Patrol/Beat officers and their team members in the Operations Division are the most visible representatives of city government, and provide a wide variety of services to the community.
 The men and women of the Operations Division include seven uniformed Patrol Teams, the Police Reserve Officer Program.
 The Special Response Team (SRT), the Bomb Squad, and the Field Training Officer (FTO) program also function within the Patrol Division.